mauriciolp/inter-rel-net/readme.md

 ## Requirements

-Our proposed method Interaction Relational Network (IRN) was implemented on python, using Keras framework with TensorFlow as backend.
+Our proposed method Interaction Relational Network (IRN) was implemented on Python, using Keras framework with TensorFlow as backend.
 Altough we have not tested with other backends, such as Theano, we believe it should not matter.

 Software and libraries version: